hankliu62/hankliu-ui/components/list/demo/simple.md

 ## en-US

-Ant Design supports a default list size as well as a large and small size.
+HankLiu UI supports a default list size as well as a large and small size.

 If a large or small list is desired, set the size property to either large or small respectively.
 Omit the size property for a list with the default size.